 - Face-to-face for one hour a week with a healthcare professional is costly.

-- To increase the availability of CBT, the Department of Health brought out its 'Improving Access to Psychological Therapies' (IAPT) programme in 2005.
-This is now beginning to have an impact on the delivery of services.
+- To increase the availability of CBT, the Department of Health brought out its 'Improving Access to Psychological Therapies' (IAPT) programme in 2008.

 - The two key principles for this programme are promoting choice and expanding access to talking therapies.